imrenagi/go-payment/README.md

 Your client webservice can interact to at least 2 endpoints:
 * GET all payment methods available
 * POST generating new invoice

+### POSTMAN JSON
+You can download this POSTMAN json file to see how to use the api.
+[POSTMAN FILE](/example/server/go-payment.postman_collection.json)

 ### List of payment methods